🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Ease of Use when Launching

 With the aforementioned lack of friction, it isn't a long shot to assume that a roller trailer is far easier to use.
 Simply hit a release button and marvel as your boat basically launches itself.
 We are living in the future now!
-Bunk trailers do require a bit more elbow grease to get into the water.
-In addition, it's nearly impossible to get a boat launched from a bunk trailer when the water levels are too low.

 Keep your trailer safe with Better Boat's concentrate salt remover.
-It doesn't only work on the outside of a boat or trailer, you can even use it to flush the engine so you'll never need to worry about your boat during storage.
+It doesn't only work on the outside of a boat or trailer.
+You can even use it to flush the engine so you'll never need to worry about your boat during storage.

 Ease of Use when Loading

-This is really where the bunk trailer shines.
-While a roller trailer will require you to winch up and wind the boat back onto the trailer, a bunk trailer allows "drive-on".
 That is 100% what it sounds like.
 You submerge the trailer and drive the boat right back onto it.
 After the amount of effort that went into launching the thing, the least they could do is let you end the day easily once you're all worn out from boating, right?

 boat trailer bunk vs roller old